What is giant cell arteritis (GCA)?

 Calcium and vitamin D are important to reduce the greater risk of osteoporosis from steroid treatment.

 - dairy products, such as milk, cheese and yogurt

 - calcium-enriched soya milk

-Doctors recommend a daily intake of calcium of 1,000 milligrams (mg) or 1,500 mg if you’re over 60.
+Doctors recommend a daily intake of 1,000 mg of calcium, or 1,500 mg if you’re over 60.

 Rest and exercise

 Fatigue can be a major problem for some people even when on treatment.
-This can be a difficult symptom to manage, but some people find that gradual, well-paced exercise can help.
+This can be a difficult symptom to manage, and rest is important, but some people find that gradual well-paced exercise can help.

 Pacing and planning activities and setting realistic, achievable goals can improve your energy levels and well-being.

 If fatigue becomes a problem, it might help to have an appointment with a specialist nurse or an occupational therapist.
 Occupational therapists are healthcare professional who can help people improve their ability to do everyday tasks they might be struggling with because of a medical condition.

 Smoking can greatly damage bone health and make you more at risk of osteoporosis.
 Smoking can also increase the risk of having a stroke.
 People with GCA are already at a slightly higher risk of having a stroke than the general population, so it’s especially important not to smoke if you have GCA.